 By Terry Trucco

-At a glance: As a longtime fan of London’s townhouse hotels — clubby, comfy places usually owned by a family or individual — I like City Club’s vibe.
+At a glance: As a longtime fan of London’s townhouse hotels — clubby, comfy places usually owned by a family or individual — I like the City Club Hotel’s vibe.
 It’s small (65 rooms), stylish (blue-chip decorator Jeffrey Bilhuber was the original designer), and the staff know your name (usually).

 Still, it’s easy to be underwhelmed, at least initially.
 The white, window-lined lobby is as quiet as a convent, as big as a pocket and there’s almost no place to sit (Jeff Klein, who created the hotel, told an interviewer he wanted his lobby to be the antithesis of the night-clubby Royalton across the street).
 The mezzanine is also small with a donut-style hole cut out to overlook the lobby.
 Still, I like that it’s a great place to sit back in a wing chair, check your phone, grab a bite or curl up with something to read after a wearing day in the city.
 Depending on the size of your room, the mezzanine may be your best friend.